 anti–beta2-GPI, anti–beta2-glycoprotein I.

 There has been one randomized controlled trial (RCT) comparing ASA 81 mg daily to placebo in the primary prevention of thrombosis in patients with positive APLAs, most of whom also had a concomitant autoimmune disease such as SLE.
 Forty-eight patients were randomized to ASA and 50 patients to placebo.
 Over 2.3 years of follow-up on average, there were no events in the placebo group, and only 2.75 events per 100 patient-years; the low event rate in this study meant that the relative benefit or harm of ASA was unable to be determined.
 A concomitant prospective observational study of 73 patients, 61 of whom were treated with ASA, and 13 of whom were not, again suffered from a low event rate over an average follow-up of 2.47 years, with no events occurring in the placebo group.1 A retrospective study performed by Tektonidou et al. analyzed a cohort of 144 APLA-positive patients with SLE.
 The rate of thrombosis was 20.1% over 5 years.
 Multivariable analyses revealed that the duration of low-dose ASA treatment was associated with a reduction in the risk of thrombosis, with a hazard ratio of 0.98/month of ASA use (P = 0.05).2 Similarly, Hereng et al. retrospectively studied thrombosis in SLE patients with APLA.
 There were thrombotic events in 3/27 patients taking ASA and in 4/10 patients not taking ASA (P = 0.03).3 A nested case-control study using Physicians’ Health Study data, where patients were randomized to the use of low-dose ASA or placebo, revealed that in adult male patients without a history of SLE, anticardiolipin titers were higher in patients with DVT and/or pulmonary embolism than in matched controls, but low-dose ASA use was not protective against DVT or pulmonary embolism.4 The guidelines set out by the Task Force at the 13th International Conference on Antiphospholipid Antibodies have made a recommendation to use low-dose ASA as primary prophylaxis against thrombosis in patients with lupus and antiphospholipid antibodies.
-A recommendation was also made for the use of ASA in patients without SLE with a high-risk APLA profile (Table.
-Serologic features associated with a…), though this is a recommendation based predominantly on expert opinion, and universal thromboprophylaxis for all patients with positive APLAs was not recommended.
+A recommendation was also made for the use of ASA in patients without SLE with a high-risk APLA profile (Table 14.4-2), though this is a recommendation based predominantly on expert opinion, and universal thromboprophylaxis for all patients with positive APLAs was not recommended.

 1 Erkan D, Harrison MJ, Levy R, et al. Aspirin for primary thrombosis prevention in the antiphospholipid syndrome: A randomized, double-blind, placebo-controlled trial in asymptomatic antiphospholipid antibody–positive individuals.
 Arthritis Rheum 2007;56(7):2382–91.